shmax/fwot-macros/README.md

 5. Run Futurama: Worlds of Tomorrow (in Bluestacks)
 6. Find the full screen button in the bottom-right corner of Bluestacks and click it.
 This script currently only works in full screen.

+## Before you run a mission script:
+The Futurama game remembers the last planet you visited and the last team that you completed a battle with, and the script simply chooses the first 5 character portraits, so before you run a mission script run through it manually once to bake-in the character set and the current planet.

 ## To run a script:
 Have a look at this file called `fwot.ahk`.
 Think of this file as the Menu of available missions.
 Double-click on it to kick off the script.
 Switch back to BlueStacks and make sure it is running full screen.
 Once it's running, you can control things with a few different hotkeys: